 DEC’s NYSPAD (New York State Pesticide Administration Database) can be used to search and download information regarding several pesticide topics, including:

-- Pesticide Products
+- Pesticide Products and Labels

 - Pesticide Applicators and Technicians

-- Businesses that Apply Pesticides
+- Businesses and Agencies that Apply Pesticides

 - Pesticide Certification Courses and Exams